h-tex/eleventy-plugin-citations/README.md

 ### 11ty watch mode

-The plugin does not currently work well at all in watch mode.
-Making edits will trigger errors about citations being added after the bibliography has been generated, editing bibliography files will not trigger a rebuild, and the bibliography does not even get generated.
+Editing bibliography files will not trigger a rebuild.

 ### Citation syntax